-Marine animals, both large and small, are affected by increased UVB radiation.
-UVB radiation is higher energy than other forms of UV radiation, and are known to affect the reproduction of water-dwelling animals as well as the viability of phytoplankton, a key member of aquatic food webs.
+SDG 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development Marine animals, both large and small, are affected by increased UVB radiation.
+UVB radiation is higher energy than other 14.1 By 2025, prevent and significantly reduce marine pollution of all kinds, in particular from land-based activities, including marine debris and nutrient pollution forms of UV radiation, and are known to affect the reproduction of water-dwelling animals as well as the viability of phytoplankton, a key member of aquatic food webs.
 Increased UVB penetration in the upper water column may result in the destabilization of aquatic water systems.
-By limiting the presence of harmful CFCs and HCFCs via destruction, additional ozone depleting substances will never make their way into the atmosphere and continue to damage the ozone the layer, giving the layer time to heal and protect the earth's surface - including water systems -- from UVB radiation.

-SDG 15: Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss

-15.1 By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements.
+By limiting the presence of harmful CFCs and HCFCs via destruction, additional ozone depleting substances will never make their way into the atmosphere and continue to damage the ozone the layer, giving the layer time to heal and protect the earth's surface - including water systems from UVB radiation.
+SDG 15: Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss 15.1 By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements.
 As ACR notes in their SDG Contributions Reporting Tool, there may be co-benefits to terrestrial life with regard to ozone depleting substance management, as decreased UV radiation allows for plant life to be a more effective and higher capacity carbon sink than in the presence of high UV radiation.
 Again, the preservation of the ozone layer through ODS destruction will aid in the capacity for plants to store carbon.

-SUSTAINABLE DEVELOPMENT GOALS (SDGS) CONTRIBUTIONS REPORT INDUSTRIAL PROJECTS
+SUSTAINABLE DEVELOPMENT GOALS (SDGS) CONTRIBUTIONS REPORT